-With these, all we can do is compare populations in terms of frequencies of each scale step (and, if necessary, symptom/problem complex).
+We now have described the three scales of function and 25 symptom/problem complexes.
+With these, all we can do is compare populations in terms of frequencies of each scale step (and, if necessary, Symptom/Problem Complex).
 Although comparisons of frequencies are common in health services research, our system offers a strategy for integrating the frequencies into a single comprehensive expression.
 If our intent is to say which of these distributions is "better off" and which "worse," simple frequency distributions may not be able to help much.
-For example, is a group with 80 people able to travel and limited in their mobility and 5 restricted to their homes worse off than a group in which 85 can travel freely, but 10 are restricted to their homes?
+For example, is a group with 80 people able to travel but limited in their mobility and 5 restricted to their homes worse off than a group in which 85 can travel freely, but 10 are restricted to their homes?
 Obviously comparing frequency distributions is complex.
 Further, the example involves frequencies for only one scale.
-How can one make decisions when there are three scales and symptom/problem complexes to consider?
+How can one make decisions when there are three scales and Symptom/Problem Complexes to consider?

-Another step is necessary to integrate the three scales and the symptom/problem complexes in a manner that will allow a single numerical expression to represent each combination of steps on the scales and symptom/problem complexes.
+Another step is necessary to integrate the three scales and the Symptom/Problem Complexes in a manner that will allow a single numerical expression to represent each combination of steps on the scales and Symptom/Problem Complexes.
 The empirical means of accomplishing this is measured preferences for the health states.
 These might be regarded as "quality" judgments.
 As we noted earlier, the General Health Policy Model includes the impact of health conditions on the quality of life.
-This requires that the desirability of health situations be evaluated on a continuum from death to completely well.
-An evaluation such as this is a matter of utility or preference, thus combinations of behavioral dysfunction and symptom/problem complexes are scaled to represent degrees of relative importance.
+This requires that the desirability of health situations be evaluated on a continuum from